arthurmaciel/cyclone-bootstrap/README.FreeBSD.md

 #### Install dependencies.

-FreeBSD (as other BSDs) have a different `make` program we also need to install GNU Make.
+FreeBSD (as other BSDs) have a different `make` program, so we also need to install GNU Make along other essential libraries.

 Run the following command: